ccseifert/docs/manager-README.md

 ## Who am I?
 I live in the Junction with my wife (Kim), son (Darius) and our dog (Hennessey).
 I was born and grew up in the US in Kansas City, Missouri (**not Kansas**)  and moved to Toronto way back in 2005.
 I’m a sports fan, comic book geek, board game player, photographer, video gamer, woodworker and drink way too much Coke Zero.

 My technical background is primarily in back end development.
 I’ve been in web dev since 1996 and most of those years have been working in the LAMP stack (PHP).
 I've primarily worked for agencies of various sizes throughout my career.
 Two jobs ago I worked for an agency called Ariad which did very similar work to what we do at Klick (websites, banners, emails, etc), mostly for financial and healthcare organizations.
+It will be interesting for me to discover the similarities and differences between the two companies.

 After Ariad I worked at Rangle.io, a dev shop turned full service agency whose primary focus was almost entirely on modern javascript frameworks (Angular, React, Vue, etc).
-We also spread out to working on design systems, DevOps, Analytics and Machine Learning.
+We also spread out to working on design systems, devops, analytics and machine learning.
 The client base was pretty diverse, Rangle doesn't have a hyperfocus on one vertical like Klick does with healthcare.

 I'm very much looking forward to understanding how things are done at Klick, what we're great at, what we could do better and so on.
 There is plenty for me to learn from you and I will bring plenty for you to learn from.
 It’s going to be great!